SahanaKamath19/Hangman-Game-/README.md

-# Hangman-Game-
+# Hangman-Game-JS
-Hangman game is built using Javascript while loop
+Hangman game is built using Javascript